KennyYou/DisplayImage/README.md

 # DisplayImageApp
 Attempts of displaying simple images unto the screen using fresco by facebook.
-Plans to add more features will follow.